sank29/Rock-Paper-Scissors-Application-FrontEnd/README.md

 # Rock-Paper-Scissors-Application-FrontEnd
-This is a web application using java, with spring boot as the backend.
+This is a web application using html, css, javaScript as frontend and java, spring boot as the backend.
 You can play the Rock Paper Scissors game with the computer as a player.

 ## Tech Stack